IMP1/godot-resource-manager/README.md

 #### Display

-  - **Flag Field Abbreviation**:
+  - **Flag Field Abbreviation**: This is relevant to any exported property that has the `export_flags` hint.
+If this is set to 'NONE', then the full name of any flag will be shown in the editor.
+If this is set to `INITIALS`, then the first letter will be shown, and if it set to `BIT_POSITIONS` then a number will be shown, representing the flag's bit position.

 ## Supported Variant Types

-> [!NOTE]
+Below is a list of the variant types that are valid types for an exported property of a resource.
-> For unsupported types, the plugin defaults to a button which opens the resource in the inspector.
+The checked items have a direct way to edit them within the Resource Manager view.
+The unchecked items will default to a button that opens the resource in the inspector to be edited there.
+My intention is to have convenient ways to edit all of these types while also balancing both horizontal and vertical space considerations to maximise readability of a resource.

   - [X] `bool`
   - [X] `int`